Thinking of Selling on Etsy? You May be Asking Yourself These Questions

 - Bath & Beauty

 - Electronics & Accessories

 An important note – Etsy is home to some of the most unique and fascinating products before these product trends reach Amazon.
-That’s why for our Project X Amazon case study, we specifically used Etsy as a brainstorming grounds of sorts to get a quick finger on the pulse of what is selling (beyond the oversaturated sea of Amazon goodies).
+That’s why for our Project X Amazon case study, we specifically used Etsy as a brainstorming grounds of sorts to get a quick finger on the pulse of what is sold on Etsy for potential new products to be sold on Amazon!

 Etsy, by the Numbers

 Before opening the doors of your business to an entirely new e-commerce platform, let’s look at the data.

 Those who have been following COVID-19 numbers know – it takes more than a single data point to paint a full picture.
 Are these numbers increasing or decreasing?
 Like bees to a flower field, new sellers usually indicate opportunity.
 Over the past decade, Etsy has seen a steady influx of new sellers to the platform.